Gentux/romain.soufflet.io/_posts/2014-06-11-Jump-between-often-used-directories.markdown

 categories: bash
 ---

-When I'm showing code are asking for advice to a collegue, I'm always surprised by their reactions.
+When I'm showing code or asking for advice to a colleague, I'm always surprised by their reactions.

 I am not a huge fan of aliases, but the few ones I use are really priceless.
 And amongst them, my favourites is still *jump*.

 Jump is a little collection of functions in my bashrc file allowing me to mark projects folder and jump to them from anywhere.
-For exemple :
+For example :

     $ cd ~/projects/client-dir/project-dir
     $ mark